-DLT MTFs, DLT SSs and DLT TSSs that have been granted the permission to operate as such can apply for certain exemptions from the rules laid down in the existing EU financial framework.
+DLT MTFs, DLT SS and DLT TSS that have been granted the permission to operate as such can apply for certain exemptions from the rules laid down in the existing EU financial framework.

 One of the most notable exemptions is related to the category of customers that can become members or participants of a DLT MTF.
-While under the MiFID2 this possibility is restricted to institutional investors, under the DLT Pilot Regime Regulation a DLT MTF may admit natural and legal persons to deal on own account as members or participants, provided that they fulfil the following:
+While under the MiFID2 this possibility is essentially restricted to institutional investors, under the Pilot Regime Regulation a DLT MTF may admit natural and legal persons to deal on own account as members or participants, provided that they fulfil the following: